 The pharmaceutical and biotechnology industry is intensely competitive and subject to rapid and significant technological change.
-Many of the drugs that we are attempting to discover or develop will be competing with existing therapies.
+Many of the drugs that we are attempting to discover or develop will be competing with existing therapies or new therapies that may be approved.
 In addition, we are aware of several pharmaceutical and biotechnology companies actively engaged in research and development of antibody-based products that have commenced clinical trials with, or have successfully commercialized, antibody products.
 Some or all of these companies may have greater financial resources, larger technical staffs, and larger research budgets than we have, as well as greater experience in developing products and running clinical trials.
-We expect to continue to experience significant and increasing levels of competition in the future.
+We expect to continue to experience significant and increasi ng levels of competition in the future.
 In addition, there may be other companies which are currently developing competitive technologies and products or which may in the future develop technologies and products that are comparable or superior to our technologies and products.